 This Appendix sets out the parties' interpretation of their respective obligations under specific terms of the Clauses.
 Where a party complies with the interpretations set out in this Appendix, that party shall be deemed by the other party to have complied with its commitments under the Clauses.
-For the purposes of this Appendix, "DPA" means the Data Processing Agreement in place between Customer and Eliron Advisory Inc and to which these Clauses are incorporated and "Terms" shall have the meaning given to it in the DPA.
+For the purposes of this Appendix, "DPA" means the Data Processing Agreement in place between Customer and Jensa Ventures Inc and to which these Clauses are incorporated and "Terms" shall have the meaning given to it in the DPA.

 - Clause 4(h) and 8: Disclosure of these Clauses